360lad/Greenkenya/Readme.md

 ## Project description
 This is an environmental project that deals in reducing and trying to cab water,plastic and land pollution in verious ways.This is done so as to help the organization to help the society in becoming better and the children growing daily with reduced mulnitrution and fresh water and food.
 The main agenda is to make the Environment Greener as possible.

+## Sollution
+The organization carries out various activities such as Planting trees in deserted land ,treating water that is polluted in our factories and recycling plastic waste so as tto produce valuable  recycleable products for our clients and society in general.

 ## Live link